Dima-Vas/VGA-UART-FPGA/README.md

 - 32MB SDRAM
 - FT232H UART module

-**Testing :**
+**Testing**

-The `sim` directory contains the `*_tb.v` files for essential modules, originally intented for Vivado's Behaviour Simulation tool.
+The `sim` directory contains the `*_tb.v` files for essential modules, originally intended for Vivado's Behavioral Simulation tool.
 Also, it provides the `UART_wrapper.v` file that is intended for conducting on-hardware performance measurements when simulating the system's video input. `packet_decomp.py` should be used alongside for packet parsing and video frame rendering.

 **Implementation details**

-The details and specifics of this design, as well as the measurements and resource usage statistics, is provided in the thesis paper, the link to which will be provided here once it is available for public citing.
+The details and specifics of this design, as well as the measurements and resource usage statistics, are provided in the thesis paper, the link to which will be added here once it is available for public citing.